James Leslie (British politician): Background

 Leslie did not stand in the 2003 Assembly election.
-In 2006, he resigned from the UUP and joined the Conservatives in Northern Ireland.
+In 2006, he resigned from the UUP and joined the Northern Ireland Conservatives.
 In the same year, he was appointed High Sheriff of Antrim.

-Leslie stood for the Conservatives in North Down at the 2007 Assembly election, but was not elected.
+Leslie subsequently stood for the Conservatives in North Down at the 2007 Assembly election, but was not elected.
 He died aged 50 on 22 February 2009, of a suspected heart attack while on holiday in Costa Rica.